 - Business, Mathematics, and Natural Science majors have specific Math examination requirements that MUST be met.
 See Math section below.*

-- If traveling from out-of-state or Northern California, you may schedule a placement examination upon arrival to campus: Fall admits, 1-2 days prior to any SOAR day or on the same day of SOAR; Spring admits, prior to the start of the spring semester:
+- If traveling from out-of-state or central or northern California, you may schedule a placement examination upon arrival to campus: Fall admits, 1-2 days prior to any SOAR day or on the same day of SOAR; Spring admits, prior to the start of the spring semester:

 - Fall Admits: out of area only–Notify Academic Success Center (ASC) of same day testing option (Morning); you will need to select an afternoon SOAR session.